microsoft/nni/docs/Overview.md

 User can use the nnictl and/or a visualized Web UI nniboard to monitor and debug a given experiment.

 NNI provides a set of examples in the package to get you familiar with the above process.
-In the following example [/examples/trials/mnist], we had already set up the configuration and updated the training codes for you.
-You can directly run the following command to start an experiment.

 ## Key Concepts